top of page

 Ph.D. candidate

 I am a marine biologist and a National Geographic Explorer.
 I graduated with an International Master of Marine Biological Recourses (IMBRSea) at UGent (Belgium) and Sorbonne University (France), where I was awarded an Erasmus Mundus Join Master Scholarship.
-In my MSc research, I studied the effects of climate change and ocean eutrophication on tropical corals.
-I have been an alumnus of Conservation Leadership Programme since 2015 due to my early work in marine conservation and sustainable fisheries in marine protected areas in Ecuador.
-I worked in the coral reef restoration in the Caribbean, leading scientific diving expeditions in the Dominican Republic.
+I collaborated on the Seamounts Project at the Charles Darwin Research Station in the Galapagos Islands, where I contributed to developing the first systematic characterization of deep-sea benthic invertebrate communities of the Islands.

 • Twitter